jcpellegrini/jump/README.md

 * implement graphical interface (Tk or GTK, maybe?)
 * implement passages, so the user will be sent to different servers
-* write history explaining plugins, so that the whole adventure of a user through a server is "told is natural language"
+* write history explaining plugins, so that the whole adventure of a user through a server is "told in natural language"
 * expand the previous item so a user can also have his history told, in natural language, through different servers